History of Kuwait: Anglo-Ottoman convention (1913)

+Informal negotiations began on 29 July 1911 in a British memorandum sent to the Ottoman Government.
+By this time, it seemed likely that the terminus for the German funded and engineered Berlin–Baghdad railway would be situated in Kuwait.
+Kuwait had been under Ottoman administration since 1871 and in 1875 was included in the Basra Vilayet.
+Although the sheikhdom now fell under the Empire’s jurisdiction, no Ottoman official was stationed in Kuwait.
+Influence over Kuwait was crucial to British foreign policy in the Persian Gulf with regard to commerce and strategic interests concerning India.

 In the Anglo-Ottoman Convention of 1913, the British concurred with the Ottoman Empire in defining Kuwait as an autonomous kaza of the Ottoman Empire and that the Shaikhs of Kuwait were not independent leaders, but rather qaimmaqams (provincial sub-governors) of the Ottoman government.

 The convention ruled that Sheikh Mubarak had authority over an area extending out to a radius of 80 km, from the capital.
 This region was marked by a red circle and included the islands of Auhah, Bubiyan, Failaka, Kubbar, Mashian, and Warbah.
 A green circle designated an area extending out an additional 100 km, in radius, within which the qaimmaqam was authorized to collect tribute and taxes from the natives.

 World War I disrupted elements of Kuwait's politics, society, economy and trans-regional networks.

 Mesopotamian Campaign (1914)

 On 6 November 1914, British offensive action began with the naval bombardment of the old fort at Fao in Iraq, located at the point where the Shatt-al-Arab meets the Persian Gulf.
 At the Fao Landing, the British Indian Expeditionary Force D (IEF D), comprising the 6th (Poona) Division led by Lieutenant General Arthur Barrett with Sir Percy Cox as Political Officer, was opposed by 350 Ottoman troops and 4 guns.
 After a sharp engagement, the fort was overrun.
 By mid-November the Poona Division was fully ashore and began moving towards the city of Basra.

 The same month, the ruler of Kuwait, Sheikh Mubarak Al-Sabah, contributed to the Allied war effort by sending forces to attack Ottoman troops at Umm Qasr, Safwan, Bubiyan, and Basra.
 In exchange the British government recognised Kuwait as an "independent government under British protection."
 There is no report on the exact size and nature of Mubarak's attack, though Ottoman forces did retreat from those positions weeks later.
 Mubarak soon removed the Ottoman symbol from the Kuwaiti flag and replaced it with "Kuwait" written in Arabic script.
 Mubarak's participation and previous exploits in obstructing the completion of the Baghdad railway helped the British safeguard the Persian Gulf by preventing Ottoman and German reinforcement.
+He refused to rent any storage facilities to the Germans.